cotestatnt/AgileStateMachine/README.md

 ```

 ### Transition definition and trigger
 To connect two states, a transition need to be defined.
-The trigger of transition can be performed with a `void function(bool &)` or a `bool` variable.
+The trigger of transition can be performed with a `bool function()` or a `bool` variable.
 Also the timeout of state itself can be used for triggering to next state.

 ```cpp